ptupitsyn/ptupitsyn.github.io/_posts/2025-12-04-How-Many-Client-Connections-Can-Ignite-Handle.md

 A common capacity planning question we get from users is: "How many client connections can one Ignite node maintain?"

 With traditional relational databases, the common knowledge is:
-* Client connection is single-threaded and short-lived.
-"Open -> Do work -> Close" is the typical pattern.
+* Client connection is typically single-threaded and short-lived.
+"Open -> Do work -> Close" is the usual pattern.
 * The server can handle a limited number of concurrent connections.
   * [Postgres defaults to 100](https://www.postgresql.org/docs/current/runtime-config-connection.html#GUC-MAX-CONNECTIONS) `max_connections`.
   * Each connection has significant memory overhead ([a few MBs](https://blog.anarazel.de/2020/10/07/measuring-the-memory-overhead-of-a-postgres-connection/)).